Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

 \subsection{Idea of proof}

-Let us discus a bit the main difficulties we need to address and the new tools we develop to take care of them.
+Let us discuss a bit the main difficulties we need to address and the new tools we develop to take care of them.

 We focus on Theorem \ref{teoA} and forget at first about the orientability issues mentioned above which involve a different kind of problems that are discussed in \S \ref{s.funnel} and \S \ref{s.uniqueness}.
 In other words we assume the necessary orientability conditions.
-As explained, from the work of \cite{BFFP-3} we can reduce to the double translation case: the partially hyperbolic diffeomorphism preserves two (branching) foliations in $M$ that are uniform and $\RR$-covered.
-The lift $\ft$ of the homotopy of $f$ to the identity translates both such foliations.
+As explained, from the work of \cite{BFFP-3} we can reduce to the double translation case: this means that the partially hyperbolic diffeomorphism preserves two (branching) foliations in $M$ that are uniform and $\RR$-covered.
+In addition the lift $\ft$ of the homotopy of $f$ to the identity translates both such foliations.
 However, in principle we know nothing about how these foliations intersect, nor how they look at a big scale.
 The main driving goal we pursued in this project was the attempt to obtain geometric properties of the intersection of these (branching) foliations by showing that the intersected leaves are quasigeodesics in the leaves of each branching foliation when lifted to the universal cover.

 This strong geometric property is proved in steps.
 We consider the center foliations in (say) center stable leaves lifted to the universal cover.
 Each such center stable leaf is Gromov hyperbolic and is compactified to a closed disk with an ideal circle.
-We first show that for each ray in a center stable leaf $L$, the ray accumulates on a single point in the ideal circle of $L$ in \S \ref{s.pApairsandPH} .
-Then we show that given a center leaf $c$ in $L$, the ideal points of the two rays of $c$ are distinct ideal points of $L$.
-Finally we show that for any center stable leaf $L$ in the universal cover, then the leaf space of the center foliation in $L$ is Hausdorff in \S \ref{s.Hausdorff}.
-Together these properties then imply that the centers are uniform quasigeodesics in the center stable leaves as proved in \S\ref{s.QG}.

-In order to prove the properties above, we use of a new tool that we introduce in \S~\ref{s.pApairs}: \emph{pseudo-Anosov pairs}.
-In our setting these are choices of a lift of $f$ to the universal cover together with a deck transformations that allow us to find some coarse dynamical properties that interact in a very precise way with foliation preserving diffeomorphisms.
-However, while such configurations alone allow to obtain many of the properties we need, they are not enough to deal with all the potential configurations that obstruct the quasigeodesic behavior of the centers, and we need to use what we call \emph{full pseudo-Anosov pairs} which have the property that their conjugates can be made to interact in an appropriately strong form with the entire universal circle of the foliation.